lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ### Logging in and creating a user

-To log in to the server you'll need its IP address:
+To log in to the server you'll need its IP address.

 ![](/assets/linode6.png)